burritojustice/pge_outage_api_json2geojson/README.md

 https://s3.amazonaws.com/xyz-demo/scenes/xyz_tangram/index.html?space=12mlXZ5H&token=AMOsiCPNQ_HWiEAYilO7el8&basemap=xyz-pixel&buildings=1&label=&colors=range&points=4&lines=0&outlines=3&places=1&roads=1&hexbins=0&water=0&tags=outage_polygon+current%2Bcurrent&property=outageInHours&palette=colorBrewerYlGnBu&paletteFlip=false&rangeFilter=1&sort=values&hideOutliers=false#9.1/38.9864/-122.4870

+![outage map](pge_outages.png)

-Current outages are tagged with `current`, but once an outage disappears, we tag it with `archived`.
+Current outages are tagged with `current`, but once an outage disappears, we now tag it with `archived`.
 We have a few months worth of outages archived -- you might be able to use HERE XYZ property search and use `updatedAt` and `lastFetchTime` to filter by time.

-![outage map](pge_outages.png)

 There's a [sample here](outages.geojson), but here's what a record looks like: